 FAQs About Siem Reap As a Digital Nomad Destination

 Let’s start with some of the most frequently asked questions about Siem Reap as a digital nomad destination.
+These also apply to it being used as a workation or bleisure trip destination.

 Where is Siem Reap and Why Should I Go?

-Siem Reap is located in Northwest Cambodia in South East Asia.
+Siem Reap is located in Northwest Cambodia in Southeast Asia.
 The airport is less than a 20-minute taxi or tuk-tuk ride from the town centre.

 Aside from the Angkor temples, this small resort town is full of tempting restaurants, nightlife, accommodation, and activities to suit all budgets.